* Roche and Foundation push new cancer mutation blood test

 * Test could help to determine candidates for immunotherapy (Adds detail, Foundation comment)

-MADRID, Sept 8 (Reuters) - A new blood test from Roche and Foundation Medicine has shown it can accurately measure the number of mutations within a tumor, potentially helping to predict which patients may respond best to some immunotherapies.
+MADRID, Sept 8 (Reuters) - A new blood test from Roche and Foundation Medicine has shown it can accurately measure the number of mutations within a tumour, potentially helping to predict which patients may respond best to some immunotherapies.

 Immunotherapies such as Roche's Tecentriq, Merck's Keytruda and Bristol-Myers Squibb's Opdivo have offered fresh hope to people with deadly cancers, but they only work in a fraction of patients.